irwinchyi/html/docs/nyu/ux/navigo.md

 - **How do you find new online resources which optimized for blind people?**

-  Google it, there is no real way to tell if it's screenreader.
-Looking for an alternative.
-Use their mobile site and optimized for screen reading.
-Amazon.com, amazon.com/acess, m.facebook.com. audible.com/acess.

-  Before the smart with apps came out, people have web browser to use too much data, scale down version.

-- **Which part of Google Search engine you don't like?
-Examples like ads?**
+- Which part of web you don't like?
+Examples like ads?

-  Website, not coded properly.
-Not read it well.
-There is no consistency.
-I don't know what to expect to go to a new website.